 SYFY WIRE has reached out to Amazon for confirmation.
 But Mazzara put out his own statement on social media noting he was proud of the work done on the project, despite the fact it won't be moving forward.

 The Dark Tower series has been mired in a lengthy development timeline, with news of the small-screen adaptation beginning in 2017.
 Alas, as we've seen from the big-screen version, King's magnum opus isn't one that lends itself easily to adaptation.

 The novel series tells the story of Roland Deschain, a gunslinger who roams the fantasy wasteland or another dimension in search of the dark tower (which is both real and an abstraction).
 The other hardship?
 There are eight books' worth of material to choose from.
-If anyone knows the difficulty of trying to bring King's work to the screen, it's legendary director Ron Howard.

-The now-ill-fated Amazon Studio series also sought to avoid some difficult adaptation issues by focusing the story on the fourth novel in the series, Wizard and Glass.
+The now-ill-fated Amazon Studio series sought to avoid some difficult adaptation issues by focusing the story on the fourth novel in the series, Wizard and Glass.
 The novel tells the story of Deschain's journey to becoming the gunslinger, finding love, and meeting his nemesis known as the Man in Black.

-The Dark Tower was slated to be a 13-episode season and would stand alone from the 2017 film.
+The Dark Tower was slated to be a 13-episode season and would stand alone from Arcel's 2017 film.
 While there wasn't a ton of information released about the cast, we were treated to some announcements over the past few years.
 English actor Sam Strike (Nightflyers, Timeless) was set to play Deschain, with Michael Rooker (Guardians of the Galaxy) in an unnamed, unconfirmed role.
 Jasper Pääkkönen was to star as Roland's nemesis, the Man in Black.